Constitution of Hernia Society of India

 – A surgeon from outside India holding a postgraduate surgical qualification can become an international member.

-The Executive Committee will decide on the application for Associate Membership by a simple majority vote.
+The Executive Committee will decide on the application for International Membership by a simple majority vote.

 · International Members are not eligible to vote at General Body Meetings and hold office in the Executive Committee.

 · Corporate Members may be elected by application from companies with an interest in practice of hernia surgery.

 · The Executive Committee will decide on the application for Corporate Membership by a simple majority vote.

 · The Corporate member should have active participation in a business or industry that manufactures, distributes or services equipment, material or supplied required for or related to the practice of hernia surgery.

 · The Corporate member will actively participate for publication of educational or scientific information pertaining to the practice of hernia surgery.

 · The Corporate member shall actively participate and support medical research and education in hernia surgery.